Bebington railway station: Facilities

 The station is staffed during all opening hours and has platform CCTV.
 There is a payphone, a vending machine and a booking office.
 There are live departure and arrival screens on the platform, for passenger information.
 Each of the two platforms has sheltered seating.
 The station has a free car park, with 24 spaces and also a cycle locker with 25 spaces.
 Access to the station and both platforms is by ramp, allowing easy access for passengers with wheelchairs or prams.

 Services

 Trains operate every 15 minutes between Chester and Liverpool on weekdays and Saturdays, until late evening when the service becomes half-hourly, as it is on Sundays.
 Additionally there is a half-hourly service between Liverpool and Ellesmere Port all day, every day.
-Northbound trains operate via Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
+Northbound trains operate via Birkenhead Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
 Southbound trains all proceed as far as Hooton, where the lines to Chester and Ellesmere Port divide.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.